best practices for endpoint security

 Organizations are facing many endpoint security challenges as every device connected to your business could be a possible attack vector.
 Therefore, identifying and safeguarding every device that accesses your network, regardless of where they are is critical.

-Applying best practices for endpoint security
+Applying 7 endpoint security best practices

 1. Educate your users